Study visit to a non-European country

 - You are regularly enrolled in a full-time degree programme at the University of Bayreuth.

-- There is a student exchange agreement between the University of Bayreuth and the host institution.
+Part-time students and exchange students are excluded from participation - There is a student exchange agreement between the University of Bayreuth and the host institution.

-- You have a current academic language certificate at a sufficient level (see language requirements)
+- You have a current academic language certificate at a sufficient level

 -